AshwinKatkar/SAPCAPM-2023-AD003/exercises/3_Create an SAP Fiori Elements-Based UI/Readme.md

 Click on <b>Next</b> button.
 <br><br>![Image](./images/05.png)

-6. Give module name as your project name. note : module name should be in small letter and without space.
+6. Give module name as your project name.<br>
+<b>Note </b>: module name should be in small letter and without space.
 Give a Application Title.
 Also give application name if you want Choose radio button as shown in below.
 Click on <b>Next</b> button.